l1l9tguptaog-del/l1l9tguptaog-del/README.md

 A working tracking system where a device sends location data every 3 seconds to a backend API, stores it in MongoDB, and displays it on a frontend dashboard.

 I built:
-- REST API to receive GPS coordinates
+✔ REST API to receive GPS coordinates
-- database storage and schema handling
+✔ Database storage and schema handling
-- live data fetching frontend
+✔ Live data fetching frontend
-- serverless deployment
+✔ Serverless deployment
-- now extending it into a native mobile app (Flutter) for better GPS accuracy
+✔ Now extending it into a native mobile app (Flutter) for better GPS accuracy

 This project taught me more than tutorials ever could — especially handling real data and real errors.